-Recently, Hokkaido Police are threatening to dominance of the top 3 powerhouses of the Tokyo Metropolitan Police, Osaka Police, and Kanagawa Police.
-Hokkaido Police boats players like Mitsuhiro Jishiro and Sho Ando who have gained high standings at the All Japan Championship.
-What kind of training do they do at their special practices?
+In recent years, the Hokkaido Police have threatened dominance against the top 3 powerhouses of the Tokyo Metropolitan Police, Osaka Police, and Kanagawa Police.
+Hokkaido Police have been able to create players like Mitsuhiro Jishiro and Sho Ando known for their performances at the All Japan Championship.
+What kind of training is required to get to this level of kendo?

-With the 48th All Japan Championship winner Naoki Eiga being the highest achiever, Hokkaido police has regularly produced players like Daisuke Wako, Mitsuhiro Jishiro, and Sho Ando who eye the No.1 Japan spot from the northern lands.
-Most of the special training team are from Hokkaido, and have spend most of their lives in their homelands.
+With the 48th All Japan Championship winner, Naoki Eiga, being the most renowned, Hokkaido police have regularly produced players like Daisuke Wako, Mitsuhiro Jishiro, and Sho Ando, who has eye the No.1 Japan spot from the northern lands.
+Most of the Tokuren teams are from Hokkaido, and have spent most of their lives in Hokkaido.

 Hokkaido is also home to many high schools with top national-level coaches such as Kazuo Furukawa of Tokaidai Daiyon High and Yutaka Saga of Sapporo Nichidai High, Each instructor sows the seed for future growth, and many who have seen those seeds bourgeon during their university kendo days enter the fertile lands of Hokkaido Police to see their skills blossom.
 This great flow is no doubt part of the strength of Hokkaido police.